-By the ninth night of Christmas,
+On the ninth night of Christmas,

-I knew that things weren't right.
+I knew things weren't right.

-I had received so many great riches,
+I had received many great gifts,

 I had lost all my Christmas glee.

-Was there another meaning to this,
+Was there a deeper meaning to this,

 beside just me, me, me?

-By the eleventh night of Christmas,
+On the eleventh night of Christmas,

-I prayed that I might truly see.
+I prayed my eyes might see.

 I knew that Christmas had to mean,

-more than presents and a tree.
+more than presents under a tree.

 By the twelfth night of Christmas,